ritza-co/device42-docs/docs/apps/index.md

 />

 These sections cover the following entries found in the **Applications** menu of the Device42 Main Appliance.
-Explore these categories in the docs using the sidebar on the left.
+Explore these categories in the documentation using the sidebar on the left.

 - **[Application Dependency Mapping](enterprise-application-dependency-mapping/)** provides information about the autodiscovery of application and service dependencies throughout a network.
 - **[Application Components](application-components/)** are discovered components such as databases, web servers, and load balancers.
 See a complete list of Device42’s supported applications here: **[ADM supported applications](apps/enterprise-application-dependency-mapping/adm-supported-applications)**.